Excel Confidence Interval (Table of Contents)

 Introduction to Confidence Intervals in Excel

-Confidence Interval is nothing but a range of values within which a chance of lying the population parameter is really high.
-Within Excel, we have a CONFIDENCE function that allows us to find out the confidence interval for a population parameter based on the sample data values.
-This function is categorized within Statistical Functions under Excel and uses the Normal Distribution or approximation towards Normal Distribution while deciding the Confidence Interval for a population parameter.
+A confidence Interval is a range of values within which the chance of lying the population parameter is high.
+Within Excel, we have a CONFIDENCE function that allows us to determine the confidence interval for a population parameter based on the sample data values.
+This function categorizes within Statistical Functions under Excel and uses the Normal Distribution or approximation towards Normal Distribution while deciding the Confidence Interval for a population parameter.

-Confidence intervals are the integral parts of Statistical Calculations for an analyst and have a major impact on the decisions that he/she takes based on the data.
-Confidence Interval is an interval (range of values) with high chances of true population parameters lying within it.
-On paper, it seems to be one of the hardest calculations to crack.
-However, with the help of Excel, you can calculate one with minimal efforts as well as a fuss.
-In this article, we will take a deep dig and see the process of finding out a confidence interval under Excel with the help of some Excel Functions.
+Confidence intervals are integral parts of Statistical Calculations for an analyst and have a major impact on the decisions he/she makes based on the data.
+A confidence Interval is an interval (range of values) with high chances of true population parameters lying within it.
+It seems to be one of the hardest calculations to crack on paper.
+However, with the help of Excel, you can calculate one with minimal effort and a fuss.
+In this article, we will take a deep dig and see the process of finding a confidence interval under Excel with the help of some Excel Functions.

 Syntax;